jonnekaunisto/simple-youtube-api/README.rst

 Examples
 --------

-In this example we open a video file, select the subclip between t=50s and t=60s, add a title at the center of the screen, and write the result to a new file:
+In this example we log in into a YouTube channel, set the appropriate variables for a video and upload the video to the YouTube channel that we logged into:

 .. code:: python